andavissuse/sca/README.md

 # sca
-Utility for analyzing supportconfigs (top-level executable is sca.sh).
-Reports all info in long-form output (to stdout) and short-form output (to file specified with -o option).
+Utility for analyzing SUSE supportconfig data.
+TReports all info in long-form output (to stdout) and short-form output (to file specified with -o option).

 # Structure